 - If the mashed potatoes sound good to you, make your favorite basic mashed potatoes or cauliflower mash (mine had 1/4 sweet potato, 3/4 yellow potato), and add in some chipotle puree and Daiya cheese or cheddar for some added zang!

-- Just omit the brown rice/quinoa, and instead of breadcrumbs, you can use almond flour and reduce the milk to 2 tablespoons.
-Use your own favorite sugar free ketchup, this is one you could try!
+- Lastly, use your own favorite sugar free ketchup, this is one you could try!

 And for those of you with picky eaters, mine always enjoy this dinner!